 This is the outer dimension, which defines the boxes shown on the dimension axis.

-Click Add measure and create a measure from a field.
+Click Add measure and add a measure.
 The measure does not have to contain an aggregation.

-When you have created the box plot, you may want to adjust its appearance and other settings in the properties panel.
-By default, the Standard (Tukey) preset is used
+When you have created the box plot, you may want to adjust its appearance and other settings in the advanced properties panel.
+By default, the Standard (Tukey) preset is used.